 Parabens are believed to be endocrine disruptors, meaning they disrupt hormones.
 This can cause reproductive and fertility problems, increase the risk of cancer and even affect birth outcomes.
 They also can cause skin irritation.
 According to the Environmental Working Group, personal care products are the greatest contributors to paraben exposure, as seen in studies comparing paraben levels in the bodies of women, men, adolescents and children who regularly use cosmetics and those who do not.
 To recognize an ingredient as a paraben, it will have the word “paraben” tacked on at the end, like methylparaben and butylparaben (just to name 2.
 There are lots more).

 We want to make sure we aren’t contributing to the potentially awful effects that parabens can cause.
 We aren’t willing to take any chances.
-We have made a conscious decision to make sure that all of our products are paraben-free.
-Fortunately, there are other amazing preservatives out there like phenoxyethanol and tocopherol (Vitamin E!) that don’t have known health risks like parabens, so we choose to use theose safe preservatives in our products.
+We have made a conscious decision to make sure that all of our bath and body products are paraben-free.
+Fortunately, there are other amazing preservatives out there like phenoxyethanol and tocopherol (Vitamin E!) that don’t have known health risks like parabens, so we choose to use those safe preservatives in our products.

 According to the CDC, “Phthalates are a group of chemicals used to make plastics more flexible and harder to break.
 They are often called plasticizers.”
 Hmm… You might be asking yourself if you just understood correctly that the phthalates have to do with plastic.
 You might next ask yourself then why are phthalates in beauty products and cosmetics.
 That is another very good question.